Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Methodology

 \section{Methodology}

 An artificial neural network is a machine learning framework composed of computational nodes, known as neurons, which are structured into multiple layers.
 Each neuron contains a set of weights that are adjusted during the training process.
-As input data propagate through the network, a loss function is evaluated at the output layer.
+The input data propagate through the network.
+A loss function is located after the output map predicted by the neural network and it compares the label (the synchrotron s5 model at 11 GHz in the simulations) with respect to the output map, producing a numerical value called loss.
 This loss is minimized to compute a gradient that updates all the weights across the network using backpropagation.
 Once this update is complete, the process repeats for a new training cycle, known as an epoch.
 This iterative learning process then constitutes an optimization problem.

 Neural networks are particularly effective for image-related tasks, since image data can be represented as two-dimensional arrays.
 A common application is image segmentation \citep{LON15}.
 In such cases, the learnable parameters are organized into matrices known as kernels.
 This kind of networks are then suitable for component separation processes, where the physical emissions present a high complexity and non-linearity.
-In this study, we adapt and extend the Cosmic Microwave Background Extraction Neural Network (CENN), initially introduced in \cite{CAS22b} to separate the CMB with respect to foregrounds in intensity maps, and then extended to polarization maps in \cite{CAS24}.
+In this study, we adapt and extend the Cosmic Microwave Background Extraction Neural Network (CENN), initially introduced in \cite{CAS22b} to separate the CMB with respect to foregrounds in intensity maps, and then extended to polarization maps in \cite{CAS25}.

 This network is a fully-convolutional one that builds upon the U-Net architecture \citep{RON15}.
 It is designed to reconstruct clean microwave maps from noisy background data.
 The theoretical foundations of such architectures for multi-frequency image processing are covered in \cite{GOO10}, while the physical ones are described in detail in Appendix \ref{sec:model}.
 While those references provide comprehensive explanations, we include here a concise summary of the network's structure and functionality.